 Park Watch is an effective crime prevention program for your neighborhood park.
 The goal of Park Watch is to prevent crime and vandalism through community involvement.
-Similar to Neighborhood Watch programs, Park Watch asks park users to be extra eyes and ears for the Sheriff's and parks and recreation departments.
-The Park Watch program is an effort to report and prevent crime and vandalism to playground, park equipment and park facilities; to report suspicious activities in parks; to assist in the care and maintenance of our city parks by alerting officials of maintenance needs or other concerns, and to promote public awareness for parks and recreation activities.
+Similar to Neighborhood Watch programs, Park Watch asks park users to be extra eyes and ears for the Sheriff's and Recreation and Culture departments.
+The Park Watch program is an effort to report and prevent crime and vandalism to playground, park equipment and park facilities; to report suspicious activities in parks; to assist in the care and maintenance of our City parks by alerting officials of maintenance needs or other concerns, and to promote public awareness for parks and recreation activities.
 The Park Watch program asks park patrons and nearby residents to simply keep an eye out while at the park – your eyes and ears are a valuable crime prevention tool!

 How Can You Be Involved?

 As a resident or park patron, you are in a unique position to both enjoy and protect our parks.
-Although city staff and the Palmdale Sheriff's Station patrol the parks on a regular basis, they may not see everything that you see.
+Although City staff and the Palmdale Sheriff's Station patrol the parks on a regular basis, they may not see everything that you see.
 To participate in Park Watch, we simply ask you to report suspicious or illegal activity to the Sheriff's Department, and vandalism, maintenance or other issues by calling the City of Palmdale's 94-PRIDE hotline.
 Your action of reporting allows law enforcement and the City to be proactive in addressing concerns.
 The benefits for doing your part will be evident by:

 - A reduction in negative incidents